The Killer Angels: Publication

 Publication of The Killer Angels and release of the movie have had two significant influences on modern perceptions of the Civil War.
 First, the actions of Chamberlain and the 20th Maine Infantry on Little Round Top have achieved enormous public awareness.
 Visitors touring the Gettysburg Battlefield rank the 20th Maine monument as their most important stop.
 Second, since Shaara used the memoirs of General James Longstreet as a prime source for his history, the book has renewed the modern re-evaluation of Longstreet's reputation, damaged since the 1870s by the Lost Cause writers, such as Jubal A. Early.

 Literary significance

 General H. Norman Schwarzkopf described The Killer Angels as "the best and most realistic historical novel about war that I have ever read."
 The filmmaker Ken Burns has mentioned the influence of the book in developing his interest in the Civil War and his subsequent production of the PBS series on the subject.
 The book has also been cited by Joss Whedon as the original inspiration for his science fiction/Western hybrid series Firefly.

+Reception

+Reviews of Killer Angels are generally favorable.